Rome Point Seals

 Everyone deserves the benefit of the doubt;

-or intentional violators of the
+or intentional blatant violators of the

-Federal Marine Mammal Protection Act that we observe will be videotaped and our eyewitness account will be submitted to the
+Federal Marine Mammal Protection Act will be videotaped up close

 proper authorities.